leonsick/Image-Capturing-Program/README.md

 ```
 python3 setup.py
 ```
-This will setup the folder structure for the SmartCart project with the classes 'apple', 'banana', 'broccoli', 'paprika', 'aubergine', 'cucumber', 'orange', 'pear'
+This will setup the folder structure for the SmartCart project with the classes 'apple', 'banana', 'broccoli', 'paprika', 'aubergine', 'cucumber', 'orange' and 'pear'.

 Example:
 ```